 - The credit information of the borrower should be maintained and updated regularly, either monthly or at shorter intervals, as the mutual understanding between NBFC P2P and CIC.

-- Appropriate measures must be taken to ensure that credit information of borrowers is up-to-date, accurate and complete.
+- Appropriate measures must be taken to ensure that the credit information of borrowers is up-to-date, accurate, and complete.

 - Necessary declarations should be placed in the agreements with the participants that they have consented to provide the required credit information.